Kandahar (2023 film): Production

 In June 2016, former military intelligence officer Mitchell LaFortune sold his spec script Burn Run to Thunder Road Films.
 He based it on his experiences working for the Defense Intelligence Agency and being deployed to Afghanistan in 2013 during the Snowden leaks.
 In June 2020, it was announced Gerard Butler would produce and star in the film, which had been retitled Kandahar, reteaming with Angel Has Fallen and Greenland director Ric Roman Waugh.

 Ali Fazal and Navid Negahban joined the cast in December 2021.
 Majority of filming commenced on December 2, 2021 in Saudi Arabia.
 This made the film the first big-budget U.S. feature to shoot in the country's Al-Ula and Jeddah.
 Nina Toussaint-White and Bahador Foladi joined the cast later that same month.
 Filming wrapped in January 2022.
+The production takes advantage of the Saudi Film Commission's 40% cash rebate.

 Release

 In September 2022, Open Road Films acquired the film's U.S. distribution rights in an eight-figure deal.
 In January 2023, it was announced that the film would be released in theaters on May 26, 2023.

+Kandahar was released for digital platforms on June 16, 2023, followed by a Blu-ray and DVD release on July 18, 2023.

+Reception

+Box office

+Kandahar grossed $4.8 million in the United States and Canada, and $4.6 million in other territories, for a worldwide gross of $9.4 million worldwide.

+In the United States and Canada, Kandahar released alongside The Little Mermaid, The Machine, About My Father, and You Hurt My Feelings.
+The film made $921,000 from 2,105 theaters on its first day, a total of $2.3 million in its opening weekend, and $2.8 million during the four-day Memorial Day frame.

+Critical response

+Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those polled by PostTrak gave it an overall 75% positive score, with 36% saying they would definitely recommend it.